Camp Lejeune Justice Act of 2022

 What injuries are caused by contaminated water at Camp Lejeune?

-The VA has found that certain diseases will be presumed to be caused by the contaminated water.
-For example:
+The VA has found that certain diseases will be presumed to be caused by the contaminated water

 • Adult Leukemia